Shadow Review

 The Free Tier

-Free includes unlimited transcription, unlimited audio recording, unlimited smart screenshots, and a 2-week Plus trial with no card required.
+Free includes unlimited transcription, recording, screenshots, and a two-week Plus trial.

 Paid Upgrade